3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w06d02/instructor_notes/express_intro.md

 $ npm install --save express
 ```

-    > the `--save` flag allows us to update the package.json to include the dependency you just installed.
+    > The `--save` flag allows us to update the package.json to include the dependency you just installed.
 In the terminal, run `$ cat package.json` again to observe.
-We could've also entered manually.
+We could have also entered express manually.

  As we saw during `npm init`, the default file for a node app is `server.js`.
 We can certainly change this, but we'll use the default for now.